-Stairlift controls are commonly found on either arm-rest in the form of two buttons; up and down.
-But usually, a toggle switch is supplied to help users who may have arthritic issues.
+The Stairlift controls are found on either arm-rest in the form of two buttons, or usually a toggle switch to help users who may have arthritic issues.
 Either type of control requires ‘constant-pressure,’ this method gives the user complete control of the stairlift and simply let go if they wish to stop.
 At the end of the journey, the stairlift will stop automatically, most provide an audible noise also as a safety feature.

 What happens if there is a power cut?

 Do I have to maintain the batteries?

 All stairlifts now employ D.C. power battery packs.
 These packs are housed within the stairlift.
 The modern design of stairlifts makes using the lift very simple.
 When the machine is not in use, it will be either at the top or the bottom.
 At this point, the battery pack will recharge, very similar to the principle of cordless telephones.

 We both want to use the stairlift, how do we do that?

 With all installations it is standard practice to be provided with two call & send devices.
-These are either wall mounted or are in the form of wireless hand held remote controls.
+These are either wall mounted or wireless hand held remote controls.
 Usually one is located at the top and the other at the bottom of the stairs.
 Just like the controls on the chair, you have to press and hold to make the stairlift move.

 What if I cannot manage the swivel seat?